21 cooking tips and tricks

 1. Broth is so easy to make and cheap too.

-Don’t buy it.
-Follow this recipe and slow cook while you sleep.
+Don't buy it.
+Follow this recipe and cook your broth in the slow cooker while you sleep.
 Make it a weekly habit.

 2. Yes a slow cooker is a great investment.

 They cost under $100 (some are under $50).

 Throw your ingredients in the pot in the morning before work and let your dinner cook while you're out of the house.

 You can cook broth, soup, curries, stew, casserole, braised meats, porridge and so much more.

 3. When you cook grains or rice or beans, don't just cook your standard 1 cup.

 Cook enough for the month, portion into single serves in snap lock bags and freeze.